 10.0 TOURNAMENT DIRECTOR/REFEREES

 10.1 Player Responsibility

-NOTE: Players may always call for rules clarification during league play.
+NOTE: Players may always call for rule clarifications during league play.
 This is not considered a “Time Out.”

-The League Operator (or his/her assistants) will perform the duties of a referee in the event that referees are busy or not utilized.
-If the Tournament Director, his/her assistants or a referee is not to be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players and accordance with UPA rules.
+The League Operator (or representatives) will perform the duties of a referee in the event that referees are busy or not utilized.
+If the Tournament Director, their assistants or a referee is not to be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players and accordance with UPA rules.

 10.3 Playing Without a Referee